surgeforward/gulp-ember-template/README.md

 * run `gulp`

-Note: I didn't use bower because I prefer to add my vendor files manually - I seem to always run into problem using bower.
+Note: I didn't use bower because I prefer to add my vendor files manually - I seem to always run into problems using bower.